vaishnaviteja05/Automated-bin-using-arduino-/README.md

 Automated Smart Bin using Arduino: A touchless waste bin that uses an ultrasonic sensor and servo motor to open the lid when motion is detected.
 Powered by Arduino Uno, it promotes hygiene and automation in public and home environments.

 # Components-Used
-Arduino Uno Board
+Arduino Uno Board,
-HC-SR04 Ultrasonic Sensor
+HC-SR04 Ultrasonic Sensor,
-Servo Motor
+Servo Motor,
-Power Supply/USB power bank
+Power Supply/USB power bank,
-Jumping Wires
+Jumping Wires.